-Understandably, this process takes a considerable amount of time, especially if you’re writing multiple files to your SSD.
+Understandably, this process takes considerable time, especially if you’re writing multiple files to your SSD.

 As a result, the SSD slows down a lot, which will be noticeable in the overall performance of your computer or laptop, as I will describe below.
 Allowing your SSD to have empty blocks could avoid these issues.